AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning: AFGI Algorithm Design

 We aim to reduce time costs and enhance the quality of $\hat x$ in white-box attack scenarios.
-To achieve this goal, we update $\hat x$ using backpropagation with $\textbf{TEA}$ by using $\hat y$ and initialized gray images as an input.
-According to ablation experiments in GradInversion~\cite{yin2021see}, it is reported that the absence of regularization terms makes it difficult to effectively distinguish image subjects from noise in $\hat x$.
-To improve the quality of $\hat x$, we introduce three regularization terms—$\textbf{T}$otal variance, three-channel m$\textbf{E}$an, and c$\textbf{A}$nny edge—into the $\textbf{TEA}$ objective function:
+To achieve this goal, we update $\hat x$ using model backpropagation, regularized by $\textbf{VME}$.
+Here, recovered labels $\hat y$ and initialized gray images are employed as inputs.
+According to ablation experiments in GradInversion~\cite{yin2021see}, the absence of regularization terms makes bad results in $\hat x$.
+To improve the quality of $\hat x$, we introduce three regularization terms, i.e., total $\textbf{v}$ariance, three-channel $\textbf{m}$ean discrepancy, and $\textbf{e}$dge detection, into the $\textbf{AFGI}$ objective function: